Thieves in KG2: Plot

-Two thieves, Hasan and Sibae’i, plan to rob the safe in the Kaitby Fortress in Alexandria, but the police capture Sibae’i, who asks Hasan to take care of Nasma, his daughter; if he does this, Sibae’i will not say that Hasan conspired in the robbery attempt.
+Two thieves, Hasan and Sibae’i, plan to rob the safe in the Kaitby Fortress in Alexandria, but the police capture Sibae’i, who asks Hasan to take care of Nesma, his daughter; if he does this, Sibae’i will not say that Hasan conspired in the robbery attempt.
 Hasan meets Nasma's teacher, Miss Reem, and the two become romantically involved.
 Miss Reem does not know of Hasan's history.
 The film's story settings are Cairo, Alexandria, Port Said, Luxor, and Aswan.